lingrino/vaku/docs/cli/vaku_folder_list.md

 ## vaku folder list

-Recursively list all paths at a path
+Recursively list all paths in a folder

 ### Synopsis

-Recursively list all paths at a path
+Recursively list all paths in a folder

 ```
-vaku folder list <path> [flags]
+vaku folder list <folder> [flags]
 ```

 ### Examples